yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Create `useNewCommunityPage` custom hook**

 Create a new file `./client/src/hooks/useNewCommunityPage.ts`.
 Implement the hook to manage form state for creating communities.
-The `postCommunity` function should validate inputs and submit using the service.
+Create a `postCommunity` function within this hook that validates inputs and submits using the `createCommunity` service.

 **Complete the `NewCommunityPage` component**